kirankb1169/sonatype-nexus-installation-script/README.md

 For any questions or issues related to this script, please open an issue on the GitHub repository or reach out to me via email on chriscloudaz@gmail.com.

 Happy artifact management with Nexus!

+Also I have tried to check the logs by running tail -f /opt/sonatype-work/nexus3/log/nexus.log